ajeromelittle/al1125/docs/AI_EXPERIENCE_REPORT.md

 **Fix:** I sent screenshots of my actual classes and told it to use my naming.

 ### Getting Too Much (Most common issue)
 **Problem:** Claude generated a bunch of validation tests I didn't need because those were being handled in the controller.
+In general Claude AI gives alot of information

 **Fix:** I clarified: "Let's not test any validation exceptions because they will be handled in the controller test."
+I also made sure to sift through all responses to find core answer to my question.

 ### Business Logic Assumptions
 **Problem:** The rule about "first chargeable day is the day AFTER checkout" wasn't clear initially, causing off-by-one errors.